Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 References & Citations

-1. Boehringer Ingelheim.
-Survodutide Phase 2 obesity results — approximately 19% body weight reduction at 46 weeks. boehringer-ingelheim.com
+4. Boehringer Ingelheim.
+Survodutide Phase 2 obesity results — up to ~19% body weight reduction at 46 weeks (top dose). boehringer-ingelheim.com